navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 ### 3. Ensure AWS account(s) have been created

-For **each AWS account** you wish to use, ensure it has been created in AWS and you are able to authenticate to it.
+For **each AWS account** you wish to use, ensure the AWS account has been created and you are able to authenticate to it.

 ### 4. Set up AWS account